-At June 30, 2019, the bank balances of the University's deposits totaled \$8,948,991.
+At June 30, 2020, the bank balances of the University's deposits totaled \$13,476,017.
+This balance includes deposits in Fiduciary funds as these balances are not separable from the holdings of the USG.
 Of these deposits, \$0 were exposed to custodial credit risk.